 - Be aware of students whose medical condition (for example, asthma, anaphylaxis, casts, previous concussion, orthopaedic device) may affect participation.
 Consult Medical Conditions. - Students must not participate in the activity until they receive information on concussion prevention specific to the activity, inherent risks of the activity (for example, outline possible risks and ways to minimize the risks), and procedures and rules for safe play.
-Students must receive instruction on the importance of reporting symptoms related to a suspected concussion. - Refer to school board policies and procedures (i.e., transportation, excursion/field trip) for communication with parents/guardians, the location of an off-site activity, means of transportation, supervision ratios, and parent/guardian permission. - Activities must be modified according to the age, ability level, language, and experience of students, number of participants, and the facility available. - Previous training, fitness level, and the length of time and intensity of physical activity must be taken into consideration. - Activities must be based on skills that are taught. - Skills must be taught in proper progression. - A proper warm-up and cool-down must be included. - Completed medical forms for each participating student must be accessible.
+Students must receive instruction on the importance of reporting symptoms related to a suspected concussion. - Refer to school board policies and procedures (i.e., transportation, excursion/field trip) for communication with parents/guardians, the location of an off-site activity, means of transportation, supervision ratios, and parent/guardian permission. - Previous training, fitness level, and the length of time and intensity of physical activity must be taken into consideration. - Skills must be taught in proper progression. - A proper warm-up and cool-down must be included. - Adequate liquid replacement (personal water bottles, water fountains) must be accessible for students before, during, and after physical activity to prevent dehydration. - Completed medical forms for each participating student must be accessible. - Prior to the first lesson, teachers must inform climbing instructors of students who have special needs. - Risks involved with each activity and how to lower the risk of an injury from occurring must be communicated to students. - Activity and course elements that are introduced must be based on skills that are taught and appropriate for the age, ability level, language and and experience of the students. - Students must be able to select a challenge at their comfort level, including the choice to not participate. - Teachers, instructors and supervisors must be aware of the possibility of peer pressure and make sure no student is coerced into participating.